cissieAB/Flask_Plotly_Dash_Site/README.md

 For example, the latency plots are at `./apps/dashapp_latency`.

 ### Frontend
-The static html webpages are under `./apps/templates/`.
+The static html webpages have to be under `./apps/templates/`.

 Flask will automatically search for the `.html` files at this location.
 Inappropriate processing of the locations may cause error.